Heat Transfer

 • Example: The Sun heating the Earth through the vacuum of space.

-These mechanisms often work together in various combinations to facilitate heat transfer in different situations.
+These mechanisms often work together in various combinations to facilitate transfer of heat in different situations.